citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 ## Implement basic rerecording features ([#5448](https://github.com/citra-emu/citra/pull/5448)) by [zhaowenlan1779](https://github.com/zhaowenlan1779)

-Following on from the built-in video dumper, mentioned in our previous Progress Report, [zhaowenlan1779](https://github.com/zhaowenlan1779) provides some much needed versatility for your video recording and TAS recordings!
+Following on from the built-in video dumper, mentioned in our previous Progress Report, [zhaowenlan1779](https://github.com/zhaowenlan1779) provides some much needed versatility for your video recordings and TAS recordings!

 The changes include features such as adjusting the emulation speed and being able to sync-robust save states when rerecording.
 Sync-robustness is the concept that if a save state is launched a certain number of times, it should behave the exact same way each time.
 Being able to use rerecording in an emulator is key when wanting to create TAS videos!
 Rerecording is used for the validation of TAS scripts, which are used to get the most optimized speedrun of a game.